TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-For this purpose, we will use `gobuster`:
+To enumerate hidden directories and files, we use `gobuster`:

 <br />